Drugs and the Darknet: Challenges and Opportunities

 This event explored technologies, practices, opportunities, and challenges emerging from cryptomarkets.
 It presented a framework for understanding the role of cryptomarkets in global drug supply chains and how principles of harm reduction manifest in discourse and practice within them.
 We examined product innovations seen within cryptomarkets to reduce the health harms related to illicit substances purchased online, explore implications of recent interdiction events, and frame guidelines for the ethical practice of harm reduction service and research in this space.

-Daniel Wolfe is director of the International Harm Reduction Development Program at the Open Society Foundations.
+Until December 2021, Daniel Wolfe was director of the International Harm Reduction Development Program at the Open Society Foundations.

 Michael Gilbert, MPH, is a public health technologist with a specialization in epidemiology and harm reduction.